 So, where am I going with this?

-This post by Jonah Goldberg got me thinking about what’s happening with the Cult and Islam.
+This post by Jonah Goldberg got me thinking about what’s happening with the Left and Islam.
 Since Rousseau, radicals have had a loathing for Christianity.
 It has always been the big scary monster in their myths and legends.
 Today, they fret more about Bible-toting grannies in the South than bomb wielding Muslims in their own backyard.
 If you put “Christian backlash” in a Google machine, it returns over 8 million results.
 The phase “Muslim backlash” nets 1.7 million results, most about anti-Muslim backlash by Christians.

 As an aside, you’ll note how they changed Reverend Martin Luther King into Doctor Martin Luther King.
 There’s never any mention of his faith.
 The same is true about the early Progressives of the the late 19th and early 20th century.
 There’s no mention of the fact that early Progressives claimed Christ as their source of legitimacy.
 The Temperance Movement, for example, is now cast a bunch of crazy church ladies, rather than progressive reformers.
 For the modern Left, Christianity is now beyond the pale, as unacceptable as racism or antisemitism.